 5. Personal Accounts of Your Injury Case

 If you have not already done so, our experienced attorney advises you to keep a daily journal recording the struggles you are experiencing because of your medical issues, such as the pain and suffering you are dealing with, struggles with daily activities, and any loss of enjoyment of different aspects of your life.
-This will help us determine all of the forms of compensation you may be entitled to, for example, economic damages, emotional distress, or punitive damages.
+This will help us determine all forms of compensation you may be entitled to, such as economic damages, emotional distress, or punitive damages.

 6. Interviews with Witnesses